roman-milk/roman-milk.github.io/tough-shit-max.md

  I drove home in a highly confused state.
 I was still married to Maxi?
 Cold it really be true?
 Then I remembered that I had dropped the divorce papers unread into the trash can.
 If I was supposed to sign them I never did.
 Now what the hell should I do?
 When I woke up the next morning I had no better idea than I'd had before going to bed, but one thing I did know; pussy was pussy and as pussy Maxi was head and shoulders above what I'd been getting since I got home.
 I was going to take advantage of the fact that she had told me that I had 'certain rights.'

  I called her Monday and we had dinner and ended up at my place.
 I had something to do Tuesday night, but I made a date for Wednesday.
 When I picked her up I met Merrily for the first time.
 She shook my hand when Maxi told her to, but she didn't smile and when I tried talking to her she scooted over next to Maxi and hugged her leg while staring at me.
-When we left I asked Maxi where she would like to go and she said: Report_Story #3
+When we left I asked Maxi where she would like to go and she said: